Anthem (novella): Plot

-Continuing his scientific work, Equality rediscovers electricity.
+Continuing his scientific work, Equality 7-2521 rediscovers electricity.
 In the ruins of the tunnel, he finds a glass box with wires that gives off light when he passes electricity through it.
 He decides to take his discovery to the World Council of Scholars; he thinks such a great gift to mankind will outweigh his many transgressions and lead to him being made a Scholar.
 However, one night, his absence from the Home of the Street Sweepers is noticed.
 He is whipped and held in the Palace of Corrective Detention.
-The night before the World Council of Scholars is set to meet, he easily escapes; there are no guards because no one has ever attempted escape before.
+The night before the World Council of Scholars is set to meet, he easily escapes; essentially walking out of the hall as there are no guards because no one has ever attempted escape before.
 The next day, he presents his work to the World Council of Scholars.
 Horrified that he has done unauthorized research, they assail him as a "wretch" and a "gutter cleaner" and say he must be punished.
 They want to destroy his discovery so it will not disrupt the plans of the World Council and the Department of Candles.
-Equality seizes the box, cursing the council before fleeing into the Uncharted Forest that lies outside the City.
+Equality 7-2521 seizes the box, cursing the council before fleeing into the Uncharted Forest that lies outside the city.

-In the forest, Equality sees himself as damned for having left his fellow men, but he enjoys his freedom.
+In the forest, Equality 7-2521 sees himself as damned for having left his fellow men, but he enjoys his freedom.
 No one will pursue him into this forbidden place.
-He only misses Liberty.
-On his second day of living in the forest, Liberty appears; she followed him into the forest and vows to stay with him forever.
+He only misses Liberty 5-3000.
+On his second day of living in the forest, Liberty 5-3000 appears; she followed him into the forest and vows to stay with him forever.
 They live together in the forest and try to express their love for one another, but they lack the words to speak of love as individuals.

 They find a house from the Unmentionable Times in the mountains and decide to live in it.
-While reading books from the house's library, Equality discovers the word "I" and tells Liberty about it.
+While reading books from the house's library, Equality 7-2521 discovers the word "I" and tells Liberty 5-3000 about it.
 Her first words to him are, “I love you.”
-Having rediscovered individuality, they give themselves new names from the books: Equality becomes "Prometheus" and Liberty becomes "Gaea".
-Months later, Gaea is pregnant with Prometheus' child.
+Having rediscovered individuality, they give themselves new names from the books: Equality 7-2521 becomes "Prometheus" and Liberty 5-3000 becomes "Gaea".
+Months later, Gaea is pregnant with Prometheus's child.
 Prometheus wonders how men in the past could have given up their individuality; he plans a future in which they will regain it.